C. Kurt Dewhurst

 C. Kurt Dewhurst (born 1948) is an American curator and folklorist.
-Dewhurst is Director for Arts and Cultural Partnerships at Michigan State University (MSU) and also a Senior Fellow in University Outreach and Engagement.
+Dewhurst is Director for Arts and Cultural Partnerships at Michigan State University and also a Senior Fellow in University Outreach and Engagement.
 At MSU, he is also Director Emeritus of the Michigan State University Museum and a Professor of English and Museum Studies.

 Early life and education

-Dewhurst was born Passaic, New Jersey.
+Dewhurst was born in Passaic, New Jersey.

-Dewhurst attended Michigan State University where he graduated with a B.A. in 1970 and an M.A. in 1973.
+Dewhurst attended Michigan State University where he graduated with a BA in 1970 and an MA in 1973.
 He received his doctorate from the same institution in 1983, from the Department of English and American Studies.
-His Ph.D. thesis was titled 'The folk pottery-making tradition of Grand Ledge, Michigan : a material folk culture study'.
+His PhD thesis was titled 'The folk pottery-making tradition of Grand Ledge, Michigan : a material folk culture study'.

 Career

 Dewhurst has been involved with Michigan State University Museum since the 1970s: working as a curator there from 1976 before becoming director in 1982.

 Dewhurst has authored or co-authored numerous books, articles, and exhibition catalogues.
 He has also curated over 60 exhibitions and festival programs.
 His research interests include folk arts, material culture, cultural economic development, and cultural heritage policy.

 He has frequently collaborated on projects with his wife Marsha MacDowell, who is a Professor of Art History at MSU.